There’s nothing like assembling your own AR-15 lower receiver for personal satisfaction and customization.

 - Magpul BAD Lever ($30): On every single one of my lower receivers.
 Makes manipulating the bolt super easy from your right hand.
 Install it in less than 5 minutes.

 - Hiperfire Trigger ($275 & $225): Swapping out the trigger is probably the best upgrade you can do to your AR-15.
 This one is a new single-stage trigger that has no perceptible creep, little reset, adjustable weights (I run mine at the lightest 2.5lb), and actually increases the hammer strike power.
 One of the weaknesses of other triggers is that while you can get light pulls, those sometimes can lead to light primer strikes too.
 See my in-depth review.
-The installation was also much easier than I expected given the amount of parts.
+The installation was also much easier than I expected given the number of parts.